-The discount rate used to measure the Library's total pension liability for PERS plan and the significant assumptions used in the determination of the discount rate was 6.40%, which was a decrease of 0.10% from the rate used in the prior valuation.
+The discount rate used to measure the Library's total pension liability for PERS plan and the significant assumptions used in the determination of the discount rate was 6.40%, which was unchanged from the rate used in the prior valuation.
 The plan member contributions will be made at the current contribution rate and sponsor contributions will be made at the actuarially determined rates.